Skip to content

 Norway

-Norway lies so close to the North Pole, especially its northernmost island, Nordkapp.
+Norway lies close to the North Pole, especially its northernmost island, Nordkapp.
 This island offers spellbinding views that you could never see anywhere else.
 Don’t expect Santa Claus anywhere to be found, but it’s a definitely great spot to watch the Northern Lights.

 8) Learn History at the Viking Ship Museum